qo-proto/qh/README.md

 # In another terminal, run the client
 go run ./examples/client/main.go

+# or the concurrent client
+go run ./examples/client-concurrent/main.go

-# Or directly in tmux with a shell script
+# Or directly in tmux with a shell script (basic client)
 ./run-demo-tmux.sh
 ```